 But if that was repeated at a micro level, every single day, or in different ways, all this type of emotional abuse that I’m talking about, what ends up happening is a slow, systematic breakdown of the other person, a breakdown of their self-esteem, their self-worth, their self-trust, their self-love, and their self-compassion.

 Everything associated with who they are gets broken down, which is why you’ll often hear the victim of emotional abuse, say, “I feel like a shell of my former self.
 I came into this relationship being and feeling a certain way.
 And now I’m not the same person.
 I don’t even feel like a whole person, I feel so much weaker, I feel so much less confident.
 I just don’t know what’s real anymore.”
 You’ll hear things like this from the victim of emotional abuse.

-Number 5 is that emotional abuse is often a slow process of continuous, what I would call it emotional jabbing.
+5. Emotional abuse is often a slow process of continuous emotional jabbing.

 It’s not quick, it’s not specific, and it’s not measurable.
 It’s like watching the leaves change in the winter.
 You’ll never perceive the changing color of a leaf, but in a few days or weeks, you’ll notice how it’s deteriorating.
 I want you to look at the emotional abuse victim like that.

 I asked this earlier: Is the person you know still the same person in front of you that you’ve always known?
 Or, have they been slowly deteriorating and getting more irritable, more sensitive, and more desperate to express something, but can’t figure out how?
 When you see these changes in people, it may not be something that they’re aware is going on.